-Alan Regenberg, MBe [He/Him] is the Director of Outreach and Research Support and an associate faculty member at the Johns Hopkins Berman Institute of Bioethics.
-He and his team provide support and training to Berman Institute researchers.
-In addition, they are responsible for social media dissemination and active public engagement around the Institute’s work.
-This includes rapid-response research and the curation of the institute’s social media-based, public-engagement efforts, such as: The Berman Institute Bioethics Bulletin (See his blog posts), Facebook page, Twitter feed, YouTube Channel, and Weekly Bioethics Email Digests.
+Alan Regenberg, MBe is an associate faculty member and the director of outreach and research support at the Johns Hopkins Berman Institute of Bioethics.
+His primary research interests include: emerging biotechnologies, public engagement, and the allocation of scarce resources.
+In addition to his own research portfolio, he and his team provide wide-ranging support to Berman Institute researchers.
+They are also responsible for social media dissemination and active public engagement around the Institute’s work.
+This includes rapid-response research and the curation of the institute’s social media-based, public-engagement efforts, such as: The Berman Institute Bioethics Bulletin (See his blog posts), Facebook, Twitter, YouTube, LinkedIn, and Weekly Bioethics Email Digests.
+[He/Him]

 - Bioethics and social media